 An investor with more faith, or more knowledge of what is going on, might be happy to pay 20 times earnings, but no more.
 That would bring the maximum purchase price to $38.42 per share, lower than the company’s current market value of $41.39 per share.
 I am not sure what the price would make WM investment grade, but I am fairly confident that that price is l

 All things considered, I’m not thrilled with WM as a stock.
 The company’s management has not demonstrated an appreciation for their role as capital stewards for the investors, and if they value the company’s employees, they certainly don’t show it.
 Also, the company’s earnings and cash flow are shrinking, and aside from acquisitions, the company doesn’t seem to have a roadmap on how to fix that problem.
 Yes, WM has a nice dividend, but that alone does not make the stock attractive.
 After all, a large dividend is only attractive if it is a safe dividend.
 On top of that, the stock simply looks over-priced relative to earnings, and why should I pay too much when there are fantastic bargains out there?

 Maybe I am missing some details, maybe I am being to harsh on the company, but regardless, WM is not a buy as far as I’m concerned.
 It isn’t worth shorting – I don’t think the stock is going to $0 tomorrow – and it isn’t necessarily a stock I would rush to sell if I did own it, but I’m going to stay away and look for greener pastures.

 - The Filosopher in Phinance

-Disclosure - I have no financial interest in Apple.
-I have no plans to buy it only because I have no cash on hand for it.
-That may change though.
+Disclosure - I have no financial interest in Waste Management, and no plans to change that fact.